Azzek/x-fastapi/README.md

 ## Features

-- Logging in / Register users witch google OAuth 2.0
+- Logging in / Register users with google OAuth 2.0
 - JWT-based Authentication and Authorization
 - Create, Read, Update, and Delete (CRUD) operations for Posts
 - Role-based access control